george-ajayiola/static-web-public-vm/README.md

 - A Virtual Network (VNet) with a Subnet
 - A Network Interface connected to the subnet
 - A Virtual Machine provisioned with a Public IP
+- A bash script hosted on Azure Blob Storage to automatically install and configure Nginx on the VM
 - A Network Security Group (NSG) allowing HTTP (port 80) traffic
 - Azure Front Door service to provide a frontend to the VM Public IP
-- A bash script hosted on Azure Blob Storage to automatically install and configure Nginx on the VM

   ![Archi](INF_Screenshots/Archi.drawio.png)

+   *Figure 1: Architecture .*

 ## Prerequisites